kelray/MCP2221-MEAS-Pi-Interface/README.md

 # MCP2221 Library for TE MEAS Weather Station Raspberry Pi Hat
-This is a port of Arduino libraries for the TE MEAS Weather Station Raspberry Pi hat for MCP2221 USB to UART/Ia2C bridge chip.
-It interfaces the four sensors on-board via I2C.
-The four sensors are:
+These are a collection of C++ library for interfacing the TE MEAS Weather Station Raspberry Pi hat with MCP2221 USB to UART/Ia2C bridge chip.
+The libraries are ported from Arduin libraries developed by TE, the original libraries can be found here: https://github.com/TEConnectivity

+The four sensors aboard the MEAS weather station Pi hat are:
 - TSD305-1C55 contactless IR temperature and ambient temperature sensor.
 - HTU21D temperature and humidity sensor.
 - MS5637 pressure and temperature sensor.